patience4711/RPI-APS-inverters/README.md

 A software for a raspberry pi zero to read the production of APS inverters yc600 and qs1.
 I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
 A very important detail is the software running on the zigbee module, developped by @kadzsol.

+## CONSIDER THIS
+i am sure you would like to build this project with some old stuff you already have on the shelf.
+That won't work.
+You can test it on an old RPI 1/2.
+It will run but you won't get the serial port to work, so there is no zigbee.
+On the RPI-4 it will work, but yes....

+## PURPOSE
 This project is intended for reading APS Systems inverters.
 The program can pair and poll YC600 and QS1 inverters, up to 9 pieces.
 The read values are:
 - displayed on a web page
 - sent via mosquitto in a Json format